TheEverythingTracker/Backend/README.md

 4. Create a virtual environment and install dependencies into it with ```poetry install``` while in the project directory
 5. Run ```python ./app/main.py```
+6. Learn how to set up the Frontend here: [TheEverytingTracker/Frontend](https://github.com/TheEverythingTracker/Frontend)

 ### Build a new Docker Image